 50 years of possibilities

 The Second 50 presents many challenges to how you and your clients manage their financial matters, but it also opens up opportunities for how we all live, enjoy and fund our later years.
-A longer life is something to celebrate, and you can play a vital role in helping your clients to prepare for all of the adventures to come.
+A longer life is something to celebrate, and you can play a vital role in helping your clients to prepare for all the adventures to come.

 Methodology